MFyzi/MFyzi/README.md

 Software Developer | MERN | Python
 ---------------------------

-I am an computer science engineer, Have skills in MERN stack, Python and it's libraries, and other programming languages.
+I am an computer science engineering graduate, Have skills in MERN stack, Python and it's libraries, and other programming languages.

 > I'm based in India